JakobDev/Shellcompile/README.md

 # Shellcompile
-This Programm Compile a Shellscript into a executable
+This program compiles a shell script into an executable file